 A bottle of champagne, bottle of St. Germain, bottle of gin, and lemons on a beige counter.

-• Elderflower liqueur – the liqueur is what makes this cocktail a 77!
+Elderflower liqueur is what makes this cocktail a 77!
 I like making this recipe with St. Germain but any elderflower liqueur will do.
+You will also need some kind of floral gin (or vodka), freshly-squeezed lemon juice, and dry champagne or sparkling wine.

 Don’t worry about spending a lot of money on champagne.
 Since we’re mixing it with other ingredients, there’s no need to buy the super fancy stuff.
 Just choose something decent that you like but won’t break the bank.